Clear Choice Restoration

 The following cases that involve Clear Choice Restoration:

-- Case Number: 02-CV-22-2664 Clear Choice Restoration vs Marcus Sarazin, Katina Sarazin (These are the customers on this page)
+• Case Number: 02-CV-22-2664 Clear Choice Restoration vs Marcus Sarazin, Katina Sarazin (the homeowners documented on this page)

 Do yourself a favor, don't get on this list.